jgjin/not-quite-an-expert/content/posts/hwyl_optics.md

 ![the "French nose" behind Hywl](https://en.vogue.me/wp-content/uploads/2017/10/promo_Aesop_Hwyl_Barnabe_Fillion_1_2400x1600px-1.jpg)

 You might see a dashing French smolder ready to bend you over in a beautiful remote forest, whispering
-> “The silence and verdancy of an ancient Japanese forest, and the wind in the canopy.”
+> "The silence and verdancy of an ancient Japanese forest, and the wind in the canopy."

 or
-> “Almost like a pause, a time to breathe, we were focusing on a very specific sensation or feeling that you get by being alone in nature and feeling it as a shelter, a refuge, or even a mirror.
-Also, we’re fascinated by the phenomena known as ‘crown shyness’ [when the crowns of trees do not touch but extend to form a canopy above the forest floor with gaps, or channels, running through it] and its importance in the survival of the forest.
+> "Almost like a pause, a time to breathe, we were focusing on a very specific sensation or feeling that you get by being alone in nature and feeling it as a shelter, a refuge, or even a mirror.
+Also, we're fascinated by the phenomena known as 'crown shyness' [when the crowns of trees do not touch but extend to form a canopy above the forest floor with gaps, or channels, running through it] and its importance in the survival of the forest.
 These sensations and experiences in nature inspired the ingredients of Hwyl Eau de Parfum.
-We can indeed say that the natural narrative is the tone that can gives our fragrance depth in a world that goes so fast and far away from the green landscape.”
+We can indeed say that the natural narrative is the tone that can gives our fragrance depth in a world that goes so fast and far away from the green landscape."

 My back hurts.
 And I don't think $160 of perfume will bring me back to nature.